lake-wg/authz/draft-selander-lake-authz.md

 * context = h''
 * length is length of nonce of the EDHOC AEAD algorithm in bytes

+TBD: explain h'' is the CBOR empty string.

 ### Voucher {#voucher}